 These are much studied birds, especially their social behavior.
 Much of the literature states as fact that the males are defending their territories against other males.
 The thing is, a huge percentage of the eggs in each nest are fertile from more than one male.

 Since the blackbird males flock must be a close tribes during the non-breeding season, they must develop relations with each other bird in the flock.
-Perhaps sort of friends rather than how we often define animals as always in competition.
+Perhaps they are sort of friends rather than how we often define animals as always in competition.
 Maybe it is more of a sharing system than we are able to realize, coming from our society’s identification with competition, male dominance, and monogamy as the dominant relationship patterns.